-FOR THE NEXT COMPETITION SERIES, LOAD....(5 sec. pause)...START

-The Range Officer or Announcer should make short comments about the scores, rankings and any changes in rankings.

-Commands for the next series begin immediately after the scores and comments.

-The Range Officer or Announcer should make short comments about the scores. rankings and anv changes in rankings.
+FOR THE FIRST COMPETITION SERIESLOAD(5-sec. pause) START The time limit for Prone Final 5-shot series is 150 seconds.
+After 150 seconds: STOP (Commentary on competitors' scores and standings) The Range Officer or Announcer should make short comments about the scores, rankings, and any FOR THE NEXT COMPETITION changes in rankings.
+SERIESLOAD(5 sec. pause)START Commands for the next series begin immediately after the scores and comments.
+After 150 seconds: STOP-UNLOAD (Commentary on competitors' scores and standings) The Range Officer or Announcer should make short comments about the scores, rankings, and any changes in rankings.
 Inform spectators that the Final is now changing to single shots with eliminations after every two shots.
-If there were ten finalists, the 10th and 9th place finalists are eliminated and recognized after the second 5-shot series.
+If there were ten finalists, the 10 th and 9 th place finalists are eliminated and recognized after the second 5-shot series.